Richmond AID Counselling Service

 Richmond AID’s Counselling Service offers a calm, confidential space for you to talk though your emotional needs and difficulties.
 We welcome anyone in the community over the age of 18 years, including those with long term health conditions, disabilities, complex mental health needs and caring responsibilities.

-Our therapists offer one to one sessions, drawing from a broad range of therapeutic backgrounds.
+Our therapists offer individual, in-person sessions, drawing from a broad range of therapeutic backgrounds.

 What is the process?

-If we discover one to one talking therapy with us is not the best option for you at this time, we can help you find other services that may be of more immediate help to you in the meantime.
+Your assessment is an opportunity for us to understand your hopes for therapy and whether we are the right service for you, this costs £35.
+If we discover one to one talking therapy with us is not the best option for you at this time, we will work with you to try and find other services that may be of more immediate help to you.

 Session times